Parallelism in English Grammar

 Prepositional Phrases:

-Explanation: The prepositional phrases in leadership, in teamwork, and in problem-solving are parallel, highlighting areas of excellence.
+Explanation: The prepositional phrases in leadership, teamwork, and problem-solving are parallel, highlighting areas of excellence.

 Parallel Gerunds: